hireco/hireco.github.io/data/about.md

 #### Profile
-Life is vast and unpredictable, always ready to record those interesting things in life.
+Life is vast and unpredictable, always ready to record those interesting and beautiful things in life.

 #### Contact me
 ![Do not send me spam](images/email.png)